 YY: Finally, is there a moment during your career that you were proudest?

 JMM: There is a short story that also tells how important it is for young researchers to take part in OHBM.
 One of the proudest moments of my career was during my first OHBM actually, back in 2004.
 Karl Friston was one of the people who inspired me, and he had a talk at the educational course on fMRI.
 The title of the talk was something like “the three new methods I like the best”.
 So I was really excited to go to the talk and see what the three methods he was going to talk about were.
 He started talking about the three areas that he thought were promising, and one of them was machine learning.
-So I thought, wait, I'm on the right path.
+So I thought, great, I'm on the right path.
 Then he gave examples of a few conference abstracts that were within this area.
 One of them looked like the title of my abstract, so I thought, oh no, I started doing something interesting and someone already has done it!
 But then he showed the abstracts on the screen, and at that moment, I realized that he was talking about my abstract!
 I couldn't believe it; I was really proud!
-So I think, yeah, this really motivated me to continue in the area.

 YY: We've spoken a lot about science and a bit about OHBM.
 What are your interests outside of science?
 And how do you balance that with being a scientist because, as I'm sure everyone knows, it's a very time consuming career.

-JMM: Outside science, I love being a mom—I have a seven-year-old son.
-I also love being active: doing yoga, running, cycling, and swimming.
+JMM: Outside science, I love being a mom—I have an eight-year-old son.
+I also love being active: going to the gym, running, cycling, and swimming.
 It's really difficult to balance all of these, and I don't think there is a recipe for that.
 We're always trying to find ways to balance things, but sometimes you need to push more on one side, and other times, push more on the other side.
-I try to have a balance between being active, being a mom, and being a researcher, and it is not easy.
+I try to have a balance between being a researcher, being a mom and being active, and it is not easy.
 A strategy I found useful is to be selective.
 In terms of research, this means focusing on projects that I find really, really relevant.
-I think it's more efficient to focus on a few important things, so that I can have a bit more time to spend with my son.
+I think it's more efficient to focus on a few important things, so that I can have a bit more time to spend with my family.